-Other coastal fishing waters; 2 per person per day at 18” TL minimum and unlawful to possess between 22” – 27” TL.
+Other coastal fishing waters; 2 per person per day at 18” TL minimum and unlawful to possess between 22” – 27” TL in Joint Fishing Waters.
 This Includes hybrid bass.

 Season: October through April, statewide by Proclamation.
 Moratorium in Cape Fear River system.

-(B) Limit of 10/person/day or 60/trip, whichever is less.
-On headboats, limit is 10/person/day.
+(B) Limit of 10 per person per day or 60 per trip, whichever is less.
+On headboats, limit is 10 per person per day.
 No sale of recreational bag limit on vessels operating as charter or headboats.

 (C) Unlawful to possess red drum greater than 27 inches total length.
 Unlawful to gig, spear, or gaff red drum.
 One black drum per person per day over 25” TL is allowed.

 (E) See prohibited species list above; Legal sharks include: tiger, blacktip, spinner, lemon, bull, nurse, smooth and scalloped and great hammerhead, blacknose, finetooth, bonnethead, shortfin mako, blue, thresher, porbeagle, and oceanic whitetip.
 One (1) Atlantic sharpnose (no minimum size) and one bonnethead (no minimum size) per person per day may be landed in addition to allowable bag limits for other sharks.
-See Proclamation FF-10-2014 REVISED
+See most recent Proclamation.

 (G) In state or federal waters, federal permit required for Highly Migratory Species, excluding Atlantic bonito, little tunny (albacore), and blackfin tuna: 978-281-9370.
 Prior to removal from vessel, all billfishes, swordfish and bluefin tuna must be reported at NC HMS reporting stations.
 DMF website for more details.

 (J) Shallow water grouper species (gag, black, red, scamp, rock hind, red hind, coney, graysby, yellowfin, and yellowmouth grouper ) harvest is prohibited January 1–April 30.
-Possession of red snapper is currently prohibited, except for the following dates: July 11 – 13, July 18 – July 20, July 25 – July 26.
-One fish per person per day.
+Possession of red snapper is prohibited.

-(K) Grouper in the management unit include: red, yellowfin, yellowmouth, black, snowy, yellowedge, misty, gag, scamp, red hind, rock hind, graysby, and coney.
+(K) Grouper in the management unit include: snowy, red, yellowfin, yellowmouth, black, yellowedge, misty, gag, scamp, red hind, rock hind, graysby, and coney.
 The three (3) grouper bag limit also includes blueline, golden and sand tilefish.
-Maximum one golden tilefish per person per day.
-No possession of Nassau, Goliath and warsaw grouper, and speckled hind.
-No possession of golden tilefish effective June 3, 2013 through 12:01 A.M.
-January 1, 2014.
+Maximum of one golden tilefish per person per day and one snowy grouper per vessel per day (when season is open).
+New regulations establish a May 1 through August 31 season for snowy grouper and blueline tilefish.
+No possession of Nassau, goliath and warsaw groupers and speckled hind.

 (P) Season open July 1 – August 31.

-Size and creel limits for spotted seatrout, flounder, red drum and gray trout taken in joint and coastal waters are the same as the recreational limits for those species in adjacent inland waters.
+Size and creel limits for spotted seatrout, flounder, red drum and gray trout taken in inland waters are the same as the recreational limits for those species in adjacent joint and coastal waters.